luiz-couto/taskit/README.md

 # Taskit

 Task manager using CLI (command line program) as frontend.
-Project created for the job selection process at Inspr.